baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 Insert an integer: 8
 Insert a double: 3.3
 Insert a char: b
-Insert an integer: 9
-Insert a double: 3.4
-Insert a char: a
 8
 3.3
 b
-9
-3.4
-a
 ```
 ###All Together
 A useful application combining the above examples can be seen in [any3.cpp](https://github.com/baileyherms/rshell/blob/master/src/any3.cpp):